kuroun/remote_entity/README.md

 Currently it supports oauth2 `client_credentials` grant type for API authentication.

+## Supporting Ruby versions
+This gem can be used in Ruby >= 2.5.0.
+However, it might have incompatibilities as this gem was tested with Ruby 3.2.2.
+Please test thoroughly.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: